• checkbox logo Reduce debt by up to 80%

 Remember – you don’t have to be in this alone.
 We know it’s tough and can feel overwhelming.
 Our team of professional Licensed Insolvency Trustees has been there for lots of people in the same boat, helping them find their way out of debt.

-So, if you’re feeling stuck and not sure what to do, come talk to us.
-Our LIT Canada team are here to listen, understand, and help you figure out the best way to clear the slate and start fresh.
+So, if you’re feeling stuck and not sure what to do, talk to us.
+Our team is here to listen, understand, and help you figure out the best way to clear the slate and start fresh.
 Let’s work together to find the right debt solution for you.